-“I always knew I was going to be reach.
+“I always knew I was going to be reached.
 I don’t think I doubted for a minute”- Warren Buffett

 To be successful, you need to overcome the fear and not pay attention to what others are telling you.
-Accumulate understanding and create investment choices to stand apart from the crown and be a winner on your own.
+Accumulate understanding and create investment choices to stand apart from the crown and be a winner.

 Think like an owner